Quantum56/HWGraph/README.md

 # HWGraph
-A python implementation of Hardy Weinberg simulations
+A python CLI implementation of Hardy Weinberg simulations